Explore Section & Events

 The Revenue Processing Division has four bureaus: Administrative Resolution and Services; Data Capture; Postal Processing; and Returns Processing.

 Administrative Resolution Services Bureau reviews, adjusts, resolves errors on tax returns.
 Tax Examiners analyze and verify return and refund claims for accuracy, completeness of information and compliance with state statute, regulation, and form instructions in a timely manner.
 The bureau also issues cigarette stamps.
 This bureau provides customer service for taxpayer questions by phone, email, fax, and written correspondence.

 Returns Processing Bureau

-The Data Capture Bureau (DCB) captures various Tax and MVD data using data entry applications developed by the Department.
-We also perform the records management function for the Department which includes processing microfilm, processing RPD disposition requests, and following the retention schedule in order to store and destroy records assuring adherence to State Records Center rules and regulations.
+The Data Capture captures various tax and MVD data using data entry applications.
+The bureau also performs the records management function for the Department, which includes processing microfilm, processing RPD disposition requests, and following the retention schedule to store and destroy records assuring adherence to State Records Center rules and regulations.

-The Postal Processing Bureau (DPB) is the largest postal processing center in state government.
-DPB is responsible for the vast amounts of mail that must be delivered from the Department, processing over five million pieces of mail in a normal year.
-The bureau is also responsible for internal mail service delivering correspondence between the numerous buildings in which the Department operates.
+Postal Processing is the largest postal processing center in state government.
+It processes vast amounts of mail received and sent by the Department, processing over 5 million pieces of mail annually.
+Postal Processing is also responsible for internal mail service, delivering correspondence between the numerous state buildings in which the Department operates.